John-Abbott-College/6P3-Notes/wk2/5-reterminal-sensors.md

 Your shell should now display `root@raspberrypi:~# `

-> **Note:** We'll run the next command as root because the file we want to write to belongs the system rather than to the user `pi`.
->
-> We are about to modify a system file located in `/sys/class/leds/urs_led0`

 4. Turn on the LED with maximum brightness

 ```bash
 echo 255 > brightness
 ```

-**Note:** You can enter values from 1 - 255 to adjust the brightness levels

 5. Turn off the LED